Do0mi/magnet/API_DOCUMENTATION.md

 #### Technical Improvements
 - **✅ Database Indexes**: Added unique indexes for category names in both languages
 - **✅ Error Code Handling**: Proper handling of MongoDB duplicate key errors (code 11000)
-- **✅ Bilingual Messages**: Added new error messages for duplicate category names
+- **✅ Bilingual Messages**: Added new error messages for duplicate category names and invalid status
 - **✅ API Consistency**: Maintained consistent error response format across all endpoints
+- **✅ Search Optimization**: Improved search functionality with multiple pattern matching

 #### Breaking Changes
 - **⚠️ Admin Orders API**: The `startDate` and `endDate` parameters have been replaced with a single `date` parameter
+- **⚠️ Admin Addresses API**: The `userId` parameter has been replaced with `userName` for enhanced search functionality
 - **⚠️ Category Names**: Category names are now enforced as unique across both languages
+- **⚠️ Category Status**: Category status is now bilingual and defaults to `{ en: "inactive", ar: "غير نشط" }`